To the haunting question: “Why didn’t Jews fight back?”

 Oscar, Emmy, Sundance, Cannes, and Peabody Award-Winning Filmmakers

-Julia Mintz, Dan Sturman, Tricia Reidy, along with a distinguished board of advisors brings a depth of experience and a passion to the subject that will ensure an outstanding and historically accurate documentary.
+Julia Mintz, Dan Sturman, Tricia Reidy, along with a distinguished board of advisors bring a depth of experience and a passion to the subject that ensures an outstanding and historically accurate documentary.